 - They even note in a conversation that they're glad someone touched up on their models.

 - Artificial Brilliance: Just like the previous game, each character has their own playstyle and patterns, consistent with their characterizations in their source material.

 - Ash has the tendency to make high bets on weak hands in hope that you fold.
-He'll usually be the one to go all in, and is often the first to lose because of it.
+He'll usually be the one to go all in, and is often the first to lose because of it; like in the Evil Dead series, he's prone to getting in over his head and not knowing when to back down.
+On the other hand, his bravado makes it difficult to intimidate him into folding.

 - Sam plays cautiously, knowing when to fold.
 He admits he sometimes doesn't know what he's doing, though he's confident enough when he's got a good hand, so he'll bet often enough as well.

 - Claptrap barely has any ability to bluff at all (but being a non-humanoid robot without a face, this also makes him the hardest to tell against as well).
 Much like in the Borderlands series, he talks big but scares easily.

-- Brock is the most aggressive player, actually having played Poker enough to know how to bluff and play the game properly.
+- Brock is the most aggressive player, actually having played Poker enough to know how to bluff and play the game properly, but has a couple of very subtle tells if your eyes are sharp enough.

 - Ascended Extra: Sam's gone from a blink-and-you'll-miss-it cameo to one of the poker players.